 Turn the film advance lever in the direction of the arrow until it stops.
 You may turn it in one continuous stroke or in several short strokes.
 When film is loaded, this will advance it to the next frame.

-The AE-1 PROGRAM has a . two-step shutter button.
-Press it halfway to turn the meter on and to get a display in the viewfinder.
+two-step shutter button.
+Press thalfway to turn the meter on and to get a display in the viewfinder.
 Gently squeeze it all the way down to release the shutter.
 You cannot release the shutter again until the film is advanced.